turbot/steampipe-docs/docs/faq/overview.md

 Yes.
 Steampipe deploys as a single binary, it's easy to install and use in any [CI/CD pipeline or cloud shell](https://steampipe.io/docs/integrations/overview).

-### Can I self-host Steampipe for my team?

-Yes.
-There's also [Turbot Pipes](https://turbot.com/pipes), which is built for teams and offers a free tier for developers.

 ### Where is the Dockerfile or container example?